-The Key Audit Matter How was the matter addressed in our audit Revenue recognition (Refer no Standalone Financial Statemer Revenue is one of the key profit drivers and is therefore susceptible to misstatement.
-Cut-off is the key assertion insofar as revenue recognition Our audit procedures with regard to revenue recognition included testing controls, automated and manual, around dispatches / deliveries, concerned, is since an inappropriate cut-off can result in material misstatement of results for the year.
+Revenue is one of the key profit drivers and is therefore susceptible to misstatement.
+Cut-off is the key assertion insofar as revenue recognition is concerned, since an inappropriate cut-off can result in material misstatement of results for the year.

-inventory reconciliations and circularization of receivable balances, substantive testing for cut-offs and analytical review procedures.
+Our audit procedures with regard to revenue recognition included testing controls, automated and manual, around dispatches / deliveries, inventory reconciliations and circularization of receivable balances, substantive testing for cut-offs and analytical review procedures.